 In November 2022, I started training at Life Dog Training and have loved connecting with both our human and dog clients.”

 River (Aka: Rivy Riv, Curlfriend)

-River is a four-year-old Curly Coated Retriever.
+River is an eight-year-old Curly Coated Retriever.
 She is in love with birds, water, food, people, and dogs.
 She loves touch and thinks she is a lap dog.
 She is clumsy, physically tough and emotionally sensitive.
 She is great at slapstick comedy and keeps us laughing.
-She is a completely different type of dog to train than our Border Collie, Mack.
 She is also fantastic with kids and puppies.
 She’s my confidence builder for shy dogs.